-Using AdWords, virtually anyone has the ability to pay for top positions on Google’s search results page!
+Using Google Ads, virtually anyone has the ability to pay for top positions on Google’s search results page!
 Bing Ads is now quickly growing market share in this industry too.

 The Chiro industry is unique in that only a small percentage have adopted online marketing into their budget, however it’s quickly becoming a primary source of clients for those who have embraced it.
 This indicates there is likely tremendous return on investment.
 Still being a fairly young strategy, there is still an opportunity for a competitive advantage over those who have not taken up online marketing strategies.

 Through AdLuge, we have been able to use industry average data to help Chiropractors understand what should be expected out of paid search campaigns.